www.crexi.com - The Commercial Real Estate Exchange

 Oklahoma City Job Market

-The region's transportation infrastructure is extensive, featuring major interstates like I-35, I-40, and I-44, as well as key infrastructure such as the Will Rogers World Airport (WRWA) and the Oklahoma City Streetcar system.
-Major cities like Dallas, Kansas City, Houston, Austin, and Denver are all accessible within a one-day drive.
+• With an expansive transportation infrastructure that includes interstates like I-35, I-40, and I-44, the Will Rogers World Airport (WRWA), and the Oklahoma City Streetcar system, major cities like Dallas, Kansas City, and Denver are within a single day’s drive.

 A bird's-eye view of a roundabout intersection in Oklahoma City